mccright/rrl/AudioBooks/README.md

 <details>
 <summary> Librivox Summary:</summary>

->Simple and unpretentious as a statement by Francis d’Assisi, yet full of a gentle modern sophistication and humour, this little work will bring delight and refreshment to all who seek flight from the heavy-laden hour.
+>Simple and unpretentious as a statement by Francis d'Assisi, yet full of a gentle modern sophistication and humour, this little work will bring delight and refreshment to all who seek flight from the heavy-laden hour.
 It is, moreover, one of the most subtle and penetrating studies of the psychology of the dog that has ever been written—tender yet unsentimental, realistic and full of the detail of masterly observation and description, yet in its final form and precipitation a work of exquisite literary art. - [Summary from the Foreword by Herman George Scheffauer](https://www.gutenberg.org/ebooks/61284)

 </details>
 </details>